 Location of insulation is important too.
 If the insulation is on the internal side of the external walls this will mask the use of the thermal mass of the building, however, they are external or in a cavity, they alter the building's thermal characteristics and slow thermal inertia.

 High insulation on internal walls (or partition walls) effectively creates further insulated zones within the property, this could prevent internal heat loss (such as an open window) or gain from spreading.

-Badly locating a sensor in a larger property could create wild temperature swings and potentially waste energy, however on the flip side if the property was the extremely open plan the temperature would generally be much more stable and a room sensor would give a much more accurate picture of the climate.
+Badly locating a heat sensor in a larger property could create wild temperature swings and potentially waste energy, however on the flip side if the property was extremely open-plan the temperature would generally be much more stable and a room sensor would give a much more accurate picture of the climate.
 Here we also have the opportunity for zoning which I will loosely cover.

 The property type (terrace/ detached etc) also has influence in combination with thermal mass and insulation, if you are looking at heating a flat, for example, you could get intermittent influence from flats above, below and either side, this will may throw your weather compensation out of balance.

 When properties aren’t very airtight they are subject to more ‘air changes’ this can very quickly remove the heated air in place of cooler air from outside, especially on a windy day in an exposed area.
 This would mean an internal reference isn't as necessary.

 If the property has MVHR (mechanical heat recovery) installed this should also be taken into account as this will increase air changes and in turn need a higher degree of internal reference due to the fact it is not constant.

 Interestingly this can also be used in a way to spread heat gain so internal reference can be more accurate across multiple rooms without zoning.